TMJ Disorder Leading to Jaw Locking: Expert Advice from Dr. Adatrow

 How are psychological factors assessed in TMD?

-Studies have found psychological factors like stress, anxiety, and depression to be elevated in TMD patients.
-So, our dental team does a psychological evaluation on you to provide you with the best treatment.
-Dr. Adatrow will question you on the level of your pain on a scale of 1-10.
-You will be asked or fill out a questionnaire about the anxiety and depression levels you are experiencing.
+Studies have found that psychological factors like stress, anxiety, and depression are often elevated in TMD patients.
+Our dental team conducts a psychological evaluation to provide you with the best treatment.
+Dr. Adatrow will ask about your pain level on a scale of 1-10 and may also have you fill out a questionnaire regarding your anxiety and depression levels.

 What is the different diagnostic imaging used in TMJ evaluation?

-Depending on the severity of your disorder, Dr. Adatrow may order diagnostic imaging.
-This will allow him to assess the joint's integrity, monitor the condition's progress, and determine an individualized treatment plan for you.
-Typical imaging required to make a TMJ diagnosis includes routine and panoramic x-rays, CT scans, MRI scans, and scintigraphy (bone scans)
+Depending on the severity of your disorder, Dr. Adatrow may order diagnostic imaging to assess the joint’s integrity, monitor the condition’s progress, and determine an individualized treatment plan for you.
+Common imaging techniques used to diagnose TMJ include routine and panoramic x-rays, CT scans, MRI scans, and scintigraphy (bone scans).

 Why was I recommended x-rays for TMJ evaluation?